 - (1) In the Technical Department (Article 15 of the Videotape Agreement) and other classifications for which there is a material difference between the function in tape and film, employees shall be identified on the rosters for the appropriate Local by their primary skill. - (2) Employees shall be selected from the rosters by the Producers if they are deemed qualified and available for the particular assignment. - (3) The requests by Producer for employees from the roster who are to be employed under the Videotape Agreement shall be directed to the West Coast Office of the IATSE. - (4) Employees who refuse three (3) successive calls, whether for film or tape, must be removed from the respective roster unless their refusal is due to work being performed for a Producer.
-In this connection, it shall be noted that it is expected that one employee may appear on more than one Local Union roster and that roster removal requirements will be triggered only by three (3) refusals under the same roster.

-- (5) A person on the Industry Experience Roster who fails to successfully complete legally required industry safety training courses by a date to be mutually agreed upon by the IATSE and AMPTP, or refresher Safety Pass training and/or harassment prevention training by a date scheduled by CSATF, shall be temporarily removed from the Industry Experience Roster.
+In this connection, it shall be noted that it is expected that one employee may appear on more than one Local Union roster and that roster removal requirements will be triggered only by three (3) refusals under the same roster. - (5) A person on the Industry Experience Roster who fails to successfully complete legally required industry safety training courses by a date to be mutually agreed upon by the IATSE and AMPTP, or refresher Safety Pass training and/or harassment prevention training by a date scheduled by CSATF, shall be temporarily removed from the Industry Experience Roster.
+The IATSE and AMPTP agree that a person must complete all required courses and/or training within six (6) months of placement on the Industry Experience Roster.

 During the time the person is so temporarily removed from such Roster, the Producer is not obligated to call such person.
-The person shall be reinstated to his/her former Roster status upon successful completion of said courses and/or training. - (6) The Advisory Committee will assist CSATF in moving those listed on the Industry Experience Roster in non-existent classifications into classifications identified in the West Coast Studio Local Agreements.
+The person shall be reinstated to his/her former Roster status upon successful completion of said courses and/or training.

+(6) The Advisory Committee will assist CSATF in moving those listed on the Industry Experience Roster in non-existent classifications into classifications identified in the West Coast Studio Local Agreements.